Skip to content

 Example datasets

 This part of the BIDS specification is aimed at describing the provenance of a BIDS dataset.
-This description is retrospective: it describes a set of steps that were executed in order to obtain the dataset.
-Note: this is different from prospective provenance that focuses describing workflows that may be run on a dataset.
-This description is based on the W3C Prov standard (see the Provenance from an RDF perspective section for more information).
+This description is retrospective: it describes a set of steps that were executed in order to establish the dataset and is based on W3C PROV (see Provenance graph).

 Provenance information SHOULD be included in a BIDS dataset when possible.
 If provenance information is included, it MUST be described using the conventions detailed hereafter.
 Provenance information reflects the provenance of a full dataset and/or of specific files at any level of the BIDS hierarchy.
 Provenance information SHOULD not include human subject identifying data.